-MEMBER STATE COMMISSION PROPOSAL AT, BE, IE, DK, BG, HU, ES, FI, HR, SE, MT, SK, LU, CZ, RO, IT, FR, EL, EE, NL, PL, LV, DE Drafting AT, BE, IE, DK, BG, HU, ES, FI, HR, SE, MT, SK, LU, CZ, RO, IT, FR, EL, EE, NL, PL, LV, DE Comments users to lodge a complaint and does not set up formalistic requirements such as referral to specific, relevant legal provisions or elaborate explanations.
-This should be pointed out in the recitals.
-3. Online platforms shall handle complaints submitted through their internal complainthandling system in a timely, diligent and objective manner.
+MEMBER STATE AT, BE, IE, DK, BG, HU, ES, FI, HR, SE, MT, SK, LU, CZ, RO, IT, FR, EL, EE, NL, PL, LV AT, BE, IE, DK, BG, HU, ES, FI, HR, SE, MT, SK, LU, CZ, RO, IT, FR, EL, EE, NL, PL, LV COMMISSION PROPOSAL Drafting Comments 3.
+Online platforms shall handle complaints submitted through their internal complainthandling system in a timely, diligent and objective manner.
 Where a complaint contains sufficient grounds for the online platform to consider that the information to which the complaint relates is not illegal and is not incompatible with its terms and conditions, or contains information indicating that the complainant's conduct does not warrant the suspension or termination of the service or the account, it shall reverse its decision referred to in paragraph 1 without undue delay.
 AT (Drafting): 3.
-Online platforms shall handle complaints submitted through their internal complainthandling system within two weeks after receiving the complaint in a timely, diligent and objective manner.
+Online platforms shall handle complaints submitted through their internal complaint-handling system within two weeks after receiving the complaint in a timely, diligent and objective manner.
 Where a complaint contains sufficient grounds for the online platform to consider that the information to which the complaint relates is not illegal and is not incompatible with its terms and conditions, or contains information indicating that the complainant's conduct does not warrant the suspension or termination of the service or the account, it shall reverse its decision referred to in paragraph 1 without undue delay.
 SE (Drafting): 3.
 Online platforms shall handle complaints submitted through their internal complainthandling system in a timely, diligent and objective manner.
-Where a complaint contains sufficient grounds for the online platform to consider that the information to which the CZ (Comments): In line with our comment on paragraph 1 and if our proposal to paragraph 1 is not accepted, we propose this addition.
+Where a complaint contains sufficient grounds for the online platform to consider that the information to which the complaint relates is not manifestly illegal and is not incompatible with its terms and conditions, or contains information indicating that the complainant's conduct does not warrant the suspension or termination of the service or the account, it shall reverse its decision referred to In line with our comment on paragraph 1 and if our proposal to paragraph 1 is not accepted, we propose this addition.
 IT (Comments): IT proposes to create the conditions for a uniform and certain processing of complains by specifying the number of days.
 EL (Comments): We are conscious for the phrase " or contains information indicating that the complainant's conduct does not warrant the suspension or termination of the service or the account, it shall reverse its decision referred to in paragraph 1 without undue delay", as, it might be used by platforms in a discriminatory way.
 NL (Comments): How should authorities determine whether decisions have been made in an objective manner?
-What requirements does that impose on
+What requirements does that impose on the internal complaint handling process?